-What should you consider while writing the abstract?
+What are you supposed to consider while writing an abstract?

-- Always state the problem statement in the dissertation abstract.
-This will provide the reader with reference to the query being addressed in the research.
+- State the problem statement in the dissertation abstract.
+This will provide the reader with reference to the query being addressed in the research

-- Pay a special focus on the design methodology you have used in your project.
-It should be defined in clear terms.
+- Pay special attention to the technique of methodology design which you used in your project.
+It should be put in clear terms

-- Refer to the data collection method, state the number of subjects that have been used in your research.
+- Refer to the method of gathering data, show the number of subjects used in the research

-- State the findings of your research straightforwardly.
+- Directly state the results of your study

-- Discuss the future implications of your research too.
+- Discuss the implications of the work for the future too